Culture (Bottom): Plot

 This episode begins with the pair doing a crossword.
-They get bored so Eddie tears up the paper.
+They get bored of creating made-up words for the clues, which leads to Richie telling Eddie to "do it properly or not at all" so he tears up the paper.
 They then argue about whose fault it is that the television has been repossessed.
-Richie said that Eddie went to Rumbelows with the money to pay the rent, but instead gave the money to a strange and wizened old man in return for five magic beans.
-Eddie responds that Richie was going to the rental shop as he saved up the rent money every week for the past three month when they are only £86.23 behind, but instead went five doors down to Dr. O'Grady's personal organ enhancement clinic, and lose a mere £85 for having his personal organ enhanced (which turned out to be a scam).
+Richie said that Eddie went to Rumbelows with the money to pay the rent they had fallen behind on, but instead gave it to a strange and wizened old man in return for five magic beans (which are all just worthless dead seeds).
+Eddie responds that they were £86.23 behind with the rental because Richie was bypassing Rumbelows as he'd saved up the rent money every week for the past three months, but instead he took it "five doors along to Dr. O'Grady's personal organ enhancement clinic", and lost a mere £85 to have his personal organ enhanced "so that it is comparable in size to that of a fully-grown mountain gorilla." (which turned out to be a scam, as Dr. O'Grady only just stick Richie "in a cubicle for half an hour with a copy of Razzle").
+Shortly the duo relent and start feeling sorry for themselves and trying alternative ways to entertain each other without the TV, while missing their favorite programs.

 Richie complains about his boredom, and then suggests playing 'Pin the Tail on the Donkey'.
-However, since there is nothing in the flat to play with, they end up playing 'put a bit of Sellotape on the fridge', in which Eddie wins.
-After this, Eddie suggests that they have a 'see how much custard you can fit in your underpants' competition, in which Richie wins after Eddie sits down, splattering his custard all over the room.
+However, since there is nothing in the flat to play with, they end up playing 'put a bit of Sellotape on the fridge', in which Eddie wins (even though he wasn't wearing a blindfold and can still see after Richie poked his eyes).
+After this, Eddie suggests that they have a 'see how much custard you can fit in your underpants' competition, in which Richie wins by default after Eddie sits down on the sofa, splattering his custard all over the living room.